campriest/react-firebase-test/README.md

-Quick react hack to firebase for testing
+Quick react hack to firebase.

+Using:

+-React
+-Firebase

 CRUD App:

 (All crud functions work.
 Just need to flush/ it out).

 Link:
 http://white-pain.surge.sh/